Friduric/scsga-aaai21/README.md

 # Simultaneous Coalition Structure Generation and Assignment

 This repository contains implementations, test cases, utilities and benchmarks for simultaneous coalition structure generation and assignment (SCSGA) algorithms.
 It contains all code use to derive the results in:
-- Präntare, Fredrik, Herman Appelgren, and Fredrik Heintz. *"Anytime Heuristic and Monte Carlo Methods for Large-Scale Simultaneous Coalition Structure Generation and Assignment."* AAAI Conference on Artificial Intelligence, Vancouver, February 2-9, 2021. [(pdf)](https://www.aaai.org/AAAI21Papers/AAAI-5046.PrantareF.pdf)
+- Präntare, Fredrik, Herman Appelgren, and Fredrik Heintz. *"Anytime Heuristic and Monte Carlo Methods for Large-Scale Simultaneous Coalition Structure Generation and Assignment."* AAAI Conference on Artificial Intelligence, 2021. [(pdf)](https://www.aaai.org/AAAI21Papers/AAAI-5046.PrantareF.pdf)
-- Präntare, Fredrik, and Fredrik Heintz. *"An anytime algorithm for optimal simultaneous coalition structure generation and assignment."* Autonomous Agents and Multi-Agent Systems 34.1 (2020): 1-31. [(pdf)](https://link.springer.com/content/pdf/10.1007/s10458-020-09450-1.pdf)
+- Präntare, Fredrik, and Fredrik Heintz. *"An Anytime Algorithm for Optimal Simultaneous Coalition Structure Generation and Assignment."* Autonomous Agents and Multi-Agent Systems 34.1 (2020): 1-31. [(pdf)](https://link.springer.com/content/pdf/10.1007/s10458-020-09450-1.pdf)
+- Präntare, Fredrik, and Fredrik Heintz. *"Hybrid Dynamic Programming for Simultaneous Coalition Structure Generation and Assignment."* International Conference on Principles and Practice of Multi-Agent Systems, 2020. [(pdf)](https://www.ida.liu.se/divisions/aiics/publications/PRIMA-2021-Hybrid-Dynamic-Programming.pdf)

 The repository is provided by the articles' authors.